biojppm/rapidyaml/README.md

 readers
 ([data from here](https://lemire.me/blog/2018/05/03/how-fast-can-you-parse-json/)).
-Even parsing full YAML is at ~150MB/s, which is still in that performance ballpark, allbeit at its lower end.
+Even parsing full YAML is at ~150MB/s, which is still in that performance ballpark, albeit at its lower end.
 This is something to be proud of, as the YAML specification is much more complex than JSON.